 Keeping your vehicle from becoming a disaster while traveling with kids

-Taking a road trip for a long vacation or even a weekend getaway is as American as apple pie.
+Taking a family road trip for a long vacation or even a weekend getaway is as American as apple pie.
 According to the U.S. Department of Transportation, people took more than 220 billion vehicle trips in 2017.
-And all those car rides can take a toll on your vehicle While all of us at Collision Center of Andover know what such things like weather, pollen and vehicle accidents can do to the outside of your car, we know there’s another force of nature that regular keeps many of you from maintaining a nice interior.
+And all those car rides can take a toll on your vehicle.
+While all of us at Collision Center of Andover know what such things like weather, pollen and vehicle accidents can do to the outside of your car, we know there’s another force of nature that regular keeps many of you from maintaining a nice interior and clean car.

 Kids can make the task of keeping a vehicle clean seem impossible.
 And of course, some of us adults can also be guilty of regularly contributing to the clutter.